-- (4) The building reserve proposition shall be approved if a majority of those electors voting at the election approve the establishment of or addition to such building reserve.
+23 (4) The building reserve proposition shall be approved 24 if a majority of those electors voting at the election 25 approve the establishment of or addition to such building reserve.
 The annual budgeting and taxation authority of the trustees for a building reserve shall be computed by dividing the total authorized amount by the specified number of years.
 The authority of the trustees to budget and impose the taxation for the annual amount to be raised for the building reserve shall lapse when, at a later time, a bond issue is approved by the qualified electors of the district for the same purpose or purposes for which the building reserve fund of the district was established.
-Whenever a subsequent bond issue is made for the same purpose or purposes of a building reserve, the money in the building reserve shall be used for such purpose or purposes before any money realized by the bond issue is used." - 22 Section 129.
-Section 20-10-144, MCA, is amended to read: - 24 "20-10-144.
-Computation of revenues and net tax levy 25 requirements for the transportation fund budget.
-Before the
+Whenever a subsequent bond issue is made for the same purpose or purposes of a building reserve, the money in the building reserve shall be used for such purpose or purposes before any money realized by the bond issue is used."

-- fourth Monday of July and in accordance with 20-9-123, the county superintendent shall compute the revenue available to finance the transportation fund budget of each district.
-The county superintendent shall compute the revenue for each district on the following basis: - (1) The "schedule amount" of the preliminary budget expenditures that is derived from the rate schedules in 20-10-141 and 20-10-142 shall be determined by adding the following amounts: - 10 (a) the sum of the maximum reimbursable expenditures for all approved school bus routes maintained by the 11 district (to determine the maximum reimbursable expenditure, 1.2 multiply the applicable rate per bus mile by the total 13 14 number of miles to be traveled during the ensuing school 15 fiscal year on each bus route approved by the county transportation committee and maintained by such district); 16 17 plus - (b) the total of all individual transportation per diem reimbursement rates for such district as determined from the contracts submitted by the district multiplied by the number of pupil-instruction days scheduled for the ensuing school attendance year; plus - 23 (c) any estimated costs for supervised home study or 24 supervised correspondence study for the ensuing school 25 fiscal year; plus
+"20-10-144.
+Computation of revenues and net tax levy requirements for the transportation fund budget.
+Before the fourth Monday of July and in accordance with 20-9-123, the county superintendent shall compute the revenue available to finance the transportation fund budget of each district.
+The county superintendent shall compute the revenue for each district on the following basis:

+(1) The "schedule amount" of the preliminary budget expenditures that is derived from the rate schedules in 20-10-141 and 20-10-142 shall be determined by adding the following amounts:

+2 (a) the sum of the maximum reimbursable expenditures 3 for all approved school bus routes maintained by the 4 district (to determine the maximum reimbursable expenditure, 5 multiply the applicable rate per bus mile by the total 6 number of miles to be traveled during the ensuing school 7 fiscal year on each bus route approved by the county 8 transportation committee and maintained by such district); 9 plus